-TileUpdateManager.GetTemplateContent(TileTemplateType.TileWideImageAndText01); XmlDocument tileXml = TileUpdateManager.GetTemplateContent(tileTemplate); // TODO: Fill in the template with your tile content. // TODO: Define a square tile and add it to tileXML.
+TileUpdateManager.GetTemplateContent(TileTemplateType.TileWide310x150ImageAndText01); XmlDocument tileXml = TileUpdateManager.GetTemplateContent(tileTemplate); // Fill in the template with your tile content. // Define a medium tile and add it to tileXML.
 TileNotification tileNotification = new TileNotification(tileXml);

 A tag is a string of no more than 16 alphanumeric characters, plus a terminating null character, that uniquely identifies its notification within your app.